 As with past reports, the Board remains encouraged by the performance of the Energy Conservation Assistance Act Education Subaccount (ECAA-Ed) loan program and Bright Schools technical assistance program.
-We have previously recommended that the Legislature continue funding the ECAA-Ed program, and are pleased to note the Legislature's reallocation of remaining Proposition 39 K-12 funds through SB 110 to support the ECAA-Ed Competitive loan program.
-We believe the ECAA-Ed Competitive loan program will result in significant energy savings and reductions in greenhouse gas emissions going forward.
+We have previously recommended that the Legislature continue funding the ECAA-Ed program, and are pleased to note the Legislature's reallocation of remaining Proposition 39 K-12 funds through SB 110 to support the ECAA-Ed Competitive Loan Program.
+We believe the ECAA-Ed Competitive Loan Program will result in significant energy savings and reductions in greenhouse gas emissions going forward.

 The Board is also encouraged by the significant progress realized to date through the School Bus Replacement Program, created through SB 110 and supported by the reallocation of \$75 million in remaining Proposition 39 K-12 funds.
-The program received over 200 applications requesting replacement of more than 1,600 diesel school buses with battery-electric school buses throughout California.
 We believe the emissions reductions and associated health benefits associated with the School Bus Replacement Program investments are significant and recommend the Legislature continue to appropriate funding to support the School Bus Replacement Program.